Wyrdware/Portfolio/content/projects/echoes.md

 title: "Echoes in the Mists"
 date: 2025-05-01
 summary: "A retro-horror Soulslike built as an RIT capstone project, powered by Mosaic and showcased at GDC and Imagine RIT."
-tags: ["Unity", "Gameplay Systems", "Soulslike", "Horror", "Capstone"]
+tags: ["Unity", "Gameplay Systems", "Soulslike", "Data-Driven"]
 cover:
   image: images/echoes_cover_1200x630.png
 weight: 2